 Know Before You Go

 Private sound baths at the Integratron can be booked in advance online via their main website.
-Public sound baths are $35 per person during the week, and $40 per person on the weekend.
+Public sound baths are $50 per person.
 Phone signals can be unreliable in the area, but GPS often works.